denis-stepanov/advent/README.md

 #### TV Setup

 This sound card does not support Dolby Digital, so if the channels of interest in your area broadcast in Dolby, you need to enforce PCM on TV side.
-See the instruction for your TV-set.
-In the case of Sony BRAVIA, `Digital Setup` > `Audio Setup` > `Optical Out`: change `Auto` to `PCM`.
+You can find out the audio format by looking at the TV channel information (`Info`, `Details`, etc).
+Refer to the instruction for your TV-set.
+In the case of Sony BRAVIA, adjusting the format can be done in `Digital Setup` > `Audio Setup` > `Optical Out`: change `Auto` to `PCM`.

 #### Raspberry Pi Setup